akshaykumar12527/angularjs-gulp-browserify-boilerplate/README.md

 ---

-### SASS
+### Less

-SASS, standing for 'Syntactically Awesome Style Sheets', is a CSS extension language adding things like extending, variables, and mixins to the language.
-This boilerplate provides a barebones file structure for your styles, with explicit imports into `app/styles/main.scss`.
-A Gulp task (discussed later) is provided for compilation and minification of the stylesheets based on this file.
+Less is a CSS pre-processor, meaning that it extends the CSS language, adding features that allow variables, mixins, functions and many other techniques that allow you to make CSS that is more maintainable, themeable and extendable.

 ---